 Made of concrete blocks, the Brig is square in design with an inner courtyard.
 It is one of a few structures that remain from the 776 buildings that made up the Farragut Naval Training Station during World War II.
+The Brig is listed on the National Register of Historic Places.

-In honor of those who served..
+In honor of those who served.